patr1ckm/do_ldpred/README.md

 The results are placed in 3\_coord, and are in the format phenoname.coord.

-If the variable clean=true, the .coord files are deleted after a successful run of ldpred.
-They are usually large, so this should be considered.
+If the variable clean=true, the .coord files are deleted after a _successful_ run of ldpred.
+They are usually large, so this should be considered when running ldpred for many phenotypes in parallel.

 ### 3. ldpred